Skip to content

 UI Flow

 The user interface always follows similar rules.
-We distinguish between Informational views and click-through flow.
+We distinguish between information views and click-through flow.

 Informational views